Anchoring our Attention in the Present Moment

 Words,

-A particular phrase to ground you back into the present moment.
+To ground you back into the present moment.

-Because thinking always happens now as well,
+Because thinking always happens now as well.

 Even when you're thinking about future or thinking about past,